Marius Ambrogi: World War I

 Ambrogi joined the French army on 25 September 1914 and originally served in the 2e Infantry Regiment.
 He transferred to the army's aviation branch and trained at Dijon and Juvisy.
 He received his pilot's brevet, no. 4477, on 16 September 1916.
 He completed his training at Avord, Cazaux, and Pau, finishing up in February 1917.
 Afterwards, he received his first posting, to Detachment N507 in March.
 On 10 April, he was forwarded to Escadrille 90, which was operating on the VIIe Army front.

 He began scoring when he joined Escadrille 90, which was equipped with Nieuports.
 Between 30 October 1917 and 16 May 1918, he scored three victories using a Nieuport, including a shared one with Marie Lecoq De Kerland.
 Beginning on 17 May, Ambrogi switched to a Spad and began a string of eleven balloons destroyed.
 He teamed with several other balloon busting aces to do this, such as Maurice Bizot, Jean Andre Pezon, and Charles J. V. Macé.
 Ambrogi's final World War I victory was a double on 18 October 1918.

 Between the World Wars

 Ambrogi left French military aviation in 1920.
 He would become first an officer, then a Commander in the Légion d'honneur.

 World War II

 Commandant Ambrogi returned to duty for World War II.
-He used Bloch 152C-1 No. 231 of GC 1/8, marked with a tricolor stripe denoting acedom, as well as a tail-flash of Walt Disney's Dopey, to down a Dornier 17 on 18 May 1940 over Cambrai.
+He used Bloch 152C-1 No. 231 of GC 1/8, marked with a tricolor stripe denoting acedom, as well as a tail-flash of Walt Disney's Dopey, to down a Dornier Do 17 on 18 May 1940 over Cambrai.
 He was also promoted to Lieutenant Colonel.